Frequently Asked Questions

 - received acceptance to the university as a pre-nursing student;

 - completed prerequisites or will complete them by August 31, 2014;

 - have a minimum cumulative GPA of 2.7 at the end of the Spring 2014 semester

 Q: I have some questions about the application.
 What should I do?

 A: Every application period we offer the BSN Applicant Workshop to assist students with the completion of the application process, review the timeline and discuss interview format.
 The fall 2014 BSN Applicant workshop will be held on Monday, November 18th at 4:30pm in Yeager A112.
 No RSVP is required.
 It will be very helpful if you created a NursingCAS account prior to the workshop.
 Bring your smart device.

-A second Workshop will be held Thursday, January 16th at 4:30pm.
+A second Workshop will be held Thursday, January 16th at 4:30pm in Yeager A110.
 It is the same information at each workshop.
 Attendance is not required however highly recommended.
-Location TBA.
 No RSVP required.